serstep/8_vk_friends_online/README.md

 # Watcher of Friends Online

-Script for checking are your vk friends online.
+Script for checking who of your vk friends is online.

 ##Using